Side-by-side comparison of payday loan vs salary advance options for emergency cash

 Who Can Actually Qualify for Each Option?

 Eligibility requirements favor salary advances for employed workers.
-Most payday lenders require only a valid ID, an active checking account, and proof of income — no credit score from Equifax, Experian, or TransUnion is needed.
-That makes them accessible but also predatory toward borrowers with no alternatives.
+Most payday lenders require only a valid ID, an active checking account, and proof of income.
+No credit score from Equifax, Experian, or TransUnion is needed.
+That makes them accessible, but it also means the most financially vulnerable borrowers are the ones most exposed to the fee structure.

-Salary advances through employers require — by definition — active employment with a participating company.
+Salary advances through employers require active employment with a participating company.
 EWA platforms like DailyPay and Branch partner directly with employers, so you must work for a company that has enrolled.
 According to SHRM research on earned wage access adoption, approximately 55% of large U.S. employers now offer some form of EWA benefit.

 What If You Are a Gig Worker or Freelancer?

 Gig workers and freelancers typically cannot access employer-sponsored salary advances.
 Payday loans and cash advance apps like Dave or Earnin are often the default.
-However, short-term loan products carry extra risk for variable-income workers — our guide on short-term loans for gig workers covers what most lenders will not volunteer.
+Short-term loan products carry extra risk for variable-income workers, because income irregularity makes a fixed lump-sum repayment genuinely difficult to plan around.
+Our guide on short-term loans for gig workers covers what most lenders will not volunteer.

-Key Takeaway: Around 55% of large U.S. employers offer EWA, per SHRM data, making salary advances increasingly accessible — but gig workers and part-time employees with no EWA benefit remain the most likely to rely on expensive payday loans.
+Key Takeaway: Around 55% of large U.S. employers offer EWA, per SHRM data, making salary advances increasingly accessible.
+Gig workers and part-time employees with no EWA benefit remain the most likely to rely on expensive payday loans.

 Which Option Creates More Financial Risk?